Frequently Asked Questions

 - Does CARPROOF guarantee the lien information in the report?

 Yes.
 CARPROOF’s lien information is presented exactly as it is stored and reported by the government at the time that the search request was made.
-If for some reason our search fails to accurately reflect the records of each personal property and security registry in Canada that is searched at the time the search request is made, CARPROOF will reimburse the person or party who purchased the report and relied on it to their detriment, a maximum amount equal to: the value of the car, the value of the lien, or $5,000 Canadian (whichever is lower).
+If for some reason our search fails to accurately reflect the records of each personal property registry in Canada that is searched at the time the search request is made, CARPROOF will reimburse the person or party who purchased the report and relied on it to their detriment, a maximum amount equal to: the value of the car, the value of the lien, or $5,000 Canadian (whichever is lower).

 - What is a lien?